arimboor/arimboor.github.io/_posts/2024-06-26-DE-YARA-Rule-Engineering-Modules.md

 if anythinf doent make senes efor ascisi make it hex

+if you dont know the value then you can use the place holder charactor ??

 wildcards | { 6D 81 6C **`??`** **`??`** 72 65 }
 jumps | { 6D 81 6C **`[1-3]`** 65 }
 alternatives | { **`(6D | 7D)`** 61 6C 77 61 72 65 }

+match 6D 81 6C  and jump a space or jump 1 to 3 (range )spaces

+jumps

+1
+1-3
+50-100
+50- -> infinite jump and look for teh othe rmatch
+[-] - from o to infite

+either 6D or 7D . when there is a uncertitinty

 ### Building rules :  Operators / Loops